Human Mobility Programme

 2. Facilitating Policy Dialogue

 In his Report on International Migration and Development, the Secretary-General identifies 8 action points, including “Enhancing migration partnerships and cooperation.”
 UNITAR has contributed to fostering dialogue and partnerships in the field of migration.
 From 2006-2012, it was the first to do so for the broader international community at the United Nations Headquarters through the Migration and Development Seminar Series, with IOM and UNFPA, with the support of The John D. and Catherine T. MacArthur Foundation.
-A central meeting place for hundreds of policy makers, practitioners, and civil society at UN Headquarters, this Seriesserved to inform, educate and advance policy thinking and dialogue on migration-related topics among New York’s diplomatic community.
-It built a repository of knowledge relevant to the themes of the second HLD on 3-4 October 2013, and supported the work of the inter-governmental Global Forum on Migration and Development (GFMD) process including the Civil Society Days and 7th GFMD Meeting to take place in Stockholm on 12-16 May 2014.
+A central meeting place for hundreds of policy makers, practitioners, and civil society at UN Headquarters, this Series served to inform, educate and advance policy thinking and dialogue on migration-related topics among New York’s diplomatic community.
+It built a repository of knowledge relevant to the themes of the second HLD on 3-4 October 2013, and supported the work of the inter-governmental Global Forum on Migration and Development (GFMD) process including the Civil Society Days and 7th GFMD Meeting which took place in Stockholm on 12-16 May 2014.

 3. Building Knowledge Capacity